-A faraday bag is the modern-day tool for people to keep their smartphone and credit cards secure from potential wireless data hackers.
+A faraday bag is the modern-day tool for people to keep their cell phone and credit cards secure from potential wireless data hackers.

 Privacy bags work by blocking the network signal sent from your phone to a cell tower, and vice versa.
 This is done with an EMF shielding material (made with different metals and alloys) that creates a faraday cage around your device.

-Privacy bags are optimal for people who need to have their smartphone on their person throughout the day, but who also need to conceal highly personal information on the device.
+Privacy bags are optimal for people who need to have their cell phone on their person throughout the day, but who also need to conceal highly personal information on the device.

-With all signal transmissions blocked while in the privacy bag, your smartphone is physically protected from wireless hackers.
+With all signal transmissions blocked while in the privacy bag, your cell phone is physically protected from wireless hackers.